apiato/documentation/docs/core-features/code-generator.md

 Apiato code generator is valuable tool that can significantly accelerate the development process by automating the creation of boilerplate code based on user inputs.
-With code generator,
-you can quickly generate a complete container with fully functional CRUD operations, complete with test coverage.
+For example, with the `apiato:generate:container` command, you can quickly generate a complete container with fully functional CRUD operations, complete with test coverage.

-To access the latest list of code generator commands, simply type the following in the terminal or command prompt:
+To access the latest list of code generator commands you may run the following command:

 ```
 php artisan list apiato:generate